KOBACO: Media Business Headquarter

 The Media Business Headquarter consists of Media Policy Division, New Business Development Division, and Marketing Research Team.
 The Media Business Department carries out the MCR (Media & Consumer Research) and announces the PEI index.
 It is equipped with IT Infrastructure such as KOBAnet and KODEX.
 KOBAnet is a comprehensive IT e-commerce broadcast advertising system which is designed for advertisement agencies to manage the process of purchasing broadcast ads.
 KODEX is a digital expressway for broadcast advertising distribution.
 Through broadcast advertising it supports small and medium-sized businesses while expanding its domain to DMB and New Media.
 It is recently expanding its relations with media advertisement agencies and supporting foreign media agencies that wish to advertise in Korea and vice versa.
 The New Business Development Division consists of New Media Business Team and Global Business Team.
 The Global Business Team focuses on linking clients in both Korea and overseas who wish to advertise on print or broadcast stations.
-KOBACO provides international advertisers with customized solutions and utilizes its work agreement with WPP to assist clients' marketing strategies.
+KOBACO provides international advertisers with customized services and uses its work agreement with WPP to assist clients' marketing strategies.